 - Peanut butter without palm oil

-Because my son gets so sick from anything with palm oil, for now, I use vinegar and/or baking soda to clean.
+Because my son gets so sick from anything with palm oil, for now, I use vinegar, baking soda, and Norwex cloths to clean.
+They are among our favorite items to use to make it easier to live palm oil free.

 Palm free personal care items to stay healthy

-My son used Lip Serum by Rodan + Fields, and while it healed his lips overnight, he woke up sick with a sore throat, runny nose/congestion, coughing and other allergic reactions.
+A friend gave us Lip Serum by Rodan + Fields to try to help him.
+While it healed his lips overnight, he woke up sick with a sore throat, runny nose/congestion, coughing, throat clearing, and other allergic reactions.

 Another time, he used soap in a hotel and had the same allergic symptoms.
 Again too late, I looked up the ingredients online and saw it contained palm oil.